grantaguinaldo/cz_2010_api/README.md

 **Incorporate the use of Docker within the dev process.** This will help to be sure that all of the folks who will contribute to this project be using the same dev environment in order to minimize the *It Works On My Machine* [problem](https://hackernoon.com/it-works-on-my-machine-f7a1e3d90c63).

 **Get initial feedback from the IOUs and other Stakeholders on the utility of this API.** From the [call yesterday](https://pda.energydataweb.com/#!/documents/2280/view) presenting the updates to these files, it seems that there is interest in developing an API for these data.
 It will be helpful to know the extent of this interest for this feature using this MVP.
 I think the best next step is to talk to Brian Smith, PG&E and Joe Huang to get their input.
+Additionally, I recall that there maybe some interest from DNV GL on use and development of this API.

+**Need to ensure that the timestamps are accurately preserved in the JSON as compared to the source files.** When sub-setting out the weather data for the development of the API, there may be an issue with how the timestamps are aligned in the JSON response as compared to the source.